The Ultimate In Birding Tours

 As we pass the Denali region, given clear weather, we should have breathtaking views of the huge massif of Mount McKinley (or Mount Denali), which, at an impressive 6195m, is the highest peak in North America.

-We will also be on the lookout for Northern Harrier, Merlin, Say’s Phoebe, Buff-bellied (or American) Pipit, Northern Shrike and White-winged (or Two-barred) Crossbill.
+We will also be on the lookout for Northern Harrier, Merlin, Black-backed and American Three-toed Woodpeckers, Say’s Phoebe, Buff-bellied (or American) Pipit, Northern Shrike and White-winged (or Two-barred) Crossbill.

 Working our way east, we will check some of the many ponds and small lakes for a number of species, including Horned (or Slavonian) Grebe, Bufflehead, Least Sandpiper and Greater and Lesser Yellowlegs.
 Here, we will witness a landscape literally littered with beaver lodges!
 Moose are also quite plentiful along this stretch of road and many of them have young (mostly twins) at this time of year.